 Kids in the Kitchen!

-Visit our custom printable collection of recipes that make great summer snacks or kitchen projects for your kids while they are at home on summer vacation.
+Here is a list of receipes that make great summer snacks or kitchen projects for you and your kids while they are at home on summer vacation.
 Most of these have been sent in by our viewers.
-I'd love to hear some of your favorite Summer recipes
+I'd love to hear some of your favorite Summer recipes.